cypress-io/cypress-documentation/source/api/commands/wrap.md

 cy
   .get('button')
   .then(($button) => {
-    // $el is a wrapped jQuery element if ($button.someMethod() === 'something') {
+    // $button is a wrapped jQuery element if ($button.someMethod() === 'something') {
       // wrap this element so we can
       // use cypress commands on it